The Difference: Yakisoba vs Soba vs Ramen vs Udon vs Somen

 Udon (うどん)

-As you can see from the pictures above, Udon is basically eaten in the same manner as Soba.
+As seen from the photos above, we consume Udon the same way as Soba.

 Noodles

-The noodles for Udon are made from wheat flour mixed with salt and water.
-In the case of machine-made dried noodles, the definition of Udon is the wheat noodle that has a long diameter of 1.7 mm to 3.8 mm.
+Unlike Ramen, the noodles consist of wheat flour kneaded with salt and water.
+Unlike Somen, the dried Udon noodle has a long diameter between 1.7 mm – 3.8 mm.

 Soup Broth

-Ingredients typically used in Udon are basically the same as Soba, that is, Tempura, Tenkasu (tempura bits), Aburaage, Mochi (rice cake), Kamaboko (fish cake), fresh raw egg, Wakame, Tororo, meat (duck, beef, pork), and green onions.
+Typical garnishes/toppings for Udon are almost the same as Soba; Tempura, Tenkasu (Tempura bits), Aburaage, Mochi (rice cake), Kamaboko (fish cake), fresh raw egg, Wakame, Tororo, meat (duck, beef, or pork), and chopped green onions.

-As with Soba, Shichimi Togarashi is an essential condiment for Udon, and chilled varieties usually come with finely chopped green onions.
+As with Soba, Shichimi Togarashi is the essential condiment for Udon, and chilled, separately-served varieties usually come with finely chopped green onions.

 (Back)